octolaba/indexit/.github/issues/research-qmd-v2.1.0.md

 ## Acceptance criteria

-- All claims about qmd cite a path inside `research/qmd/` and reference commit `65cd1b3fd02891d1ee0eefa751620918664fa321` (or a file within `v2.1.0`).
+- All claims about QMD cite a path inside `research/qmd/` and reference commit `65cd1b3fd02891d1ee0eefa751620918664fa321` (or a file within `v2.1.0`).
 - Every question in §4.1, §4.2, §4.3 is answered explicitly; non-applicable